-Figure 26 and Figure 27 provides a toolbox of strategies for consideration by policymakers and planners in the region.
-These strategies include:
+Figure 27 and Figure 28 provides a toolbox of strategies for consideration by policymakers and planners in the region.
+These strategies encompass:

-- Reducing demand (or demand management) These strategies attempt to address congestion at the root of the problem by reducing the number of vehicles on the road. - Managing capacity (or operational improvements) These efforts are intended to enhance the transportation system's operation and make it as efficient as possible.
-They may include signal technology and coordination projects or other Intelligent Transportation System (ITS) strategies like electronic message signs or incident response teams. - Building capacity (or capacity enhancements) These projects typically focus on the addition of lanes to existing roadways or the construction of new roads.
+- Reducing demand (or demand management) This approach targets congestion mitigation by minimizing vehicular traffic.
+Efforts may be directed towards enhancing public transit systems and promoting initiatives that facilitate carpooling and work-from-home arrangements. - Managing capacity (or operational improvements) These efforts are intended to enhance the transportation system's operation and make it as efficient as possible.
+They may include signal technology and coordination projects or other Intelligent Transportation System (ITS) strategies like electronic message signs or incident response teams.

+Building capacity (or capacity enhancements) - These projects typically focus on the addition of lanes to existing roadways or the construction of new roads.
 While there is still an important need for the strategic addition of new capacity, the HEPMPO acknowledges that it is not possible to solve all congestion issues through major additions of capacity due to environmental and land use sensitivity and limited funding.
 Strategic capacity enhancements, designed in the context of the community, may include interchange improvements, the implementation of turn lanes to improve congestion and safety at critical intersections, the development of multimodal corridors, and improved street connectivity.